DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ## Recommendations

 There is no one-size-fits-all solution because each company will have to balance the resources available with becoming compliant with the features necessary for the business.
 However, there are some general recommendations that apply across the board.
 The first is to use Drupal Commerce over Ubercart because Drupal Commerce has more developer focus on it and has a more consistent code base.
-It also has more Shared-management payment solutions, and that trend is likely to continue.
+It also has more shared-management payment solutions, and that trend is likely to continue.
 Finally, whenever possible, use a shared-management solution (SAQ A-EP compatible) over a merchant managed solution (SAQ C required) in order to significantly reduce the number of potential security exploits as well as the amount of security controls one has to meet in order to achieve compliance.
 If available, select an iframe solution (SAQ A compatible) because it further reduces the number of requirements necessary for compliance.
 However, it's still recommended for those using an iframe solution to still to adhere to SAQ A-EP because it'll future proof the CDE as well as adhere to many best practices, which should be implemented regardless.

 ## Drupal Specific Exploits